Living on Campus

-The Department of Student Life and Conduct and the Office of University Housing are responsible for all aspects of on-campus living.
+The Office of Residential Life and the Office of University Housing are responsible for all aspects of on-campus living.
 We believe that as a UL Lafayette student, you are an individual with specific needs and our departments are here to help you meet those needs.
 You can use our departments to obtain information and assistance for a variety of questions and problems that may arise.

-There are six residence halls, two apartment complexes and one support hall on UL Lafayette’s campus that accommodate approximately 2,400 to 3,000 undergraduate and graduate students each semester.
+There are six residence halls, three apartment complexes and one support hall on UL Lafayette’s campus that accommodate approximately 3,700 undergraduate and graduate students each semester.
 The areas are grouped into the following areas:

-• Rose Garden area: Bonin, Coronna, Harris, and Randolph (support hall)
+• Rose Garden area: Bonin, Coronna, and Randolph (support hall)

-•Taft Street area: Baker and Huger •The third area: the Conference Center
+•Taft Street area: Baker and Huger •The third area: Agnes Edwards Hall

 • Legacy Park Apartments: single-student apartment housing